laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

     where moves from the ground have generous invulnerability properties.
 So for simplicity, I just compress this wakeup advantage into a reset into a minor advantage for the attacker.
 This likely reduces the value of moves that lead to knockdowns however.
-For example, we'll see later that switch 4 is never used by the attacker over switch 2 because switch 2's payoff on hit seems much better than switch 4's knockdown on hit.
+For example, we'll see later that switch 4 is never used by the attacker over switch 2 because switch 2's frame advantage on hit seems much better than switch 4's knockdown on hit.

 [^4]:
     This is assuming a really specific timing on the defending jab and attacker options during step in.
     In practice, moves can come out of the attacker or defender in a continuous spectrum for a long time after switch and into step in.
+For example, a defender can slightly delay a jab to catch most step in options.
-For example, an attacker can try to catch a delayed jab from the defender by delaying a switch 1, which this 2 turn game model doesn't really catch.
-Also, a defender can't really jab immediately during switch to interrupt switch moves and then try to jab again to interrupt catch step in moves, as the attacker's step in moves would hit before the defender can recover from the first jab and start up the second jab.
+    But then the attacker can try to catch a delayed jab from the defender by delaying a switch 1 This 2 turn game model doesn't really allow for this.

+    Also, a defender can't actually jab immediately during switch to interrupt switch moves and then try to jab again to interrupt catch step in moves, as the attacker's step in moves would hit before the defender can recover from the first jab and start up the second jab.
 But taking this into account just complicates the transitions, so I just allow it here to make the model simpler.